JayMartMedia/docker-overview/README.md

 Docker containers adhere to the [Open Container Initiative](https://opencontainers.org/) (OCI) specification.
 This means that Docker containers can (usually) be run by other implementations of the OCI spec such as [podman](https://podman.io/) (Pod Manager), [containerd](https://containerd.io/) and more.

-### IIS

-I would actually say that IIS is somewhat a form of Windows based containerization.
-Although it doesn't appear to follow an Infrastructure as Code pattern.

 # Docker Terminology

 **Dockerfile**